hypo69/hypo/docs/gemini/consultant/ru/product/product.md

     @staticmethod
     def get_parent_categories(id_category: int, dept: int = 0) -> list:
         """
-        Collects parent categories from the specified category.
+        Collects parent categories for the specified category.
-        Duplicates the `get_parents()` function from the `Category` class.

         :param id_category: ID of the category.
         :type id_category: int
         :param dept: Depth of the category.
+Defaults to 0.
         :type dept: int
-        :raises TypeError: if `id_category` is not an integer.
+        :raises TypeError: if id_category is not an integer.
+        :raises ValueError: If input parameters are invalid.
         :returns: List of parent categories.
         :rtype: list
         """
         if not isinstance(id_category, int):
-            logger.error("id_category must be an integer")
-            raise TypeError("id_category must be an integer")
+            logger.error("Invalid input: id_category must be an integer.") raise TypeError("id_category must be an integer")
         try:
             return Category.get_parents(id_category, dept)